-The regular meetings of the LPMG is held monthly, on the fourth Thursday at 5:30 pm at the headquarters of Caltrain, located at 1250 San Carlos Avenue, Second Floor Auditorium, San Carlos, CA, 94070.
+The regular meetings of the LPMG is held monthly, on the fourth Thursday at 5:30 pm remotely via Zoom.

-Staff provides written or electronic notice of each regular meeting of the LPMG to each Member at least 72 hours prior to the meeting date.
+Staff provides written or electronic notice of each regular meeting of the LPMG to each Member prior to the meeting date.